Prue Car: Career

 Car was a Penrith City Councillor and national communications manager at MS Australia when she was elected.
 She had previously been an advisor to Premier Bob Carr from 2003 to 2005 and campaign co-ordinator of the Labor Party from 2005 to 2007.
+She stood unsuccessfully for the state seat of Mulgoa in 2011.

 Car was elected to the New South Wales Legislative Assembly as member for Londonderry at the 2015 New South Wales state election.
 Less than a year later, in 2016, Car was appointed as Shadow Minister for Skills and Shadow Assistant Minister for Education in the Shadow Ministry of Luke Foley.
 In 2018, she was appointed Shadow Minister for TAFE and Skills and Shadow Minister for Western Sydney in the Shadow Ministry of Michael Daley.

 Car was re-elected as member for Londonderry at the 2019 election and was appointed to replace Jihad Dib as Shadow Minister for Education in the Shadow Ministry of Jodi McKay.

 On 8 June 2021, Car was elected as deputy leader of the party and deputy leader of the opposition.
 She retained the Education portfolio and was also appointed as Shadow Minister for Early Childhood Learning in the Shadow Ministry of Chris Minns.

+Ten days after Labor's victory at the 2023 New South Wales state election, Car was appointed to the Minns ministry as the Minister for Western Sydney.
+Also, as the deputy leader of the NSW Labor Party and Shadow Minister for Education, she automatically became both the deputy premier of New South Wales and the Minister for Education and Early Learning immediately following the election.
+She gained the portfolio of Skills, TAFE and Tertiary Education from Tim Crakanthorp on 8 August 2023 but lost it to Steve Whan on 28 September 2023.

 Personal life

-Car was born and raised in Western Sydney.
-She has Indian and French heritage with a grandfather who was French and her father from Durgapur, West Bengal, India.
+Car was born and raised in Western Sydney In New South Wales She has Indian and French heritage with a grandfather who was French and her father from Durgapur, West Bengal, India.
+She attended Caroline Chisholm College.

 Car is married with one son.
 In 2022, she took leave from parliament to undergo treatment for kidney cancer.

+In June 2025, Car was diagnosed with breast cancer and is taking a period of leave as minister.
+She will continue as deputy premier.